WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 > [!NOTE]
 >
-> When fetching AAR and CAR raw data, the query span i.e. `from` and `to` cannot exceed more than 30 days
+> When fetching AAR and CAR  data, the query span i.e. `from` and `to` cannot exceed more than 30 days

 Samples for various data types are given below